GMC Terrain Insurance Rates

 Once you’re ready to buy GMC Terrain auto insurance, start comparing affordable GMC Terrain car insurance quotes by entering your five-digit ZIP code into our FREE online tool above.

-Estimated insurance rates for a GMC Terrain are $1,008 a year for full coverage insurance.
-Comprehensive insurance costs around $186 each year, collision costs $284, and liability coverage is $402.
-A liability-only policy costs around $446 a year, with high-risk insurance costing $2,176 or more.
-Teen drivers pay the most at $3,928 a year or more.
+Estimated auto insurance rates for a GMC Terrain are $1,008 annually for full coverage insurance.
+Comprehensive insurance costs an estimated $186, collision costs $284, and liability is estimated at $402.
+Liability-only coverage costs approximately $446 a year, with high-risk coverage costing $2,176 or more.
+Teenage drivers pay the most at $3,928 a year or more.

 Average premium for full coverage: $1,008

-These estimates include $500 deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
-Rates include averaging for all 50 states and Terrain models.
+Prices are based on $500 policy deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
+Rates include averaging for all 50 states and for all Terrain models.

 Insurance Price Range by Risk and Coverage

-For the normal driver, insurance rates for a GMC Terrain go from as low as $446 for just liability insurance to a high rate of $2,176 for a high-risk driver policy.
+For the average 40-year-old driver, insurance rates for a GMC Terrain go from as cheap as $446 for just liability coverage to the much higher price of $2,176 for high-risk insurance.

 Insurance Price Range by Location